-LOS ANGELES (April 25, 2014) – UCLA Anderson School of Management today announced that Susan Wojcicki (MBA ’98), chief executive officer of YouTube and former head of advertising and commerce at Google, will deliver the commencement address to this year’s MBA, Fully Employed MBA and Ph.D. graduates.
-The ceremony will take place at 4 p.m. on June 13, 2014, on Wilson Plaza on the UCLA campus.
+Susan Wojcicki (MBA ’98), chief executive officer of YouTube and former head of advertising and commerce at Google, delivered the commencement address to the class of 2014’s MBA, Fully Employed MBA and Ph.D. graduates on June 13, 2014.

 Wojcicki is considered one of the world’s most prominent technology executives and an early champion of online video.
 She currently oversees YouTube's content and business operations, engineering and product development.